+- 3.49.
+Within CICES the Regulation and Maintenance Section deals with biophysical structures and processes that mediate environmental conditions that impact people's health, safety or comfort etc. - 3.50.
+In the context of nutrient cycling in situations where anthropogenic pollution is important, the intention in V5.2 is to cover this in the classes dealing with,

+Either:

+• the mediation of wastes and toxic substances, namely: Bio-remediation by micro-organisms, algae, plants, and animals (2.1.1.1), and filtration/ sequestration/ storage/ accumulation by micro-organisms, algae, plants, and animals (2.1.1.2).

+Or

-- 3.43.
-Within CICES the Regulation and Maintenance Section deals with biophysical structures and processes that mediate environmental conditions that impact on people's health, safety or comfort etc. - 3.44.
-In the context of nutrient cycling in situations where anthropogenic pollution is important, the intention in V5.2 is that this is covered in the classes dealing with the mediation of wastes and toxic substances, namely: Bio-remediation by micro-organisms, algae, plants, and animals (2.1.1.1), and filtration/sequestration/storage/accumulation by micro-organisms, algae, plants, and animals (2.1.1.2).
-The intention with these classes is that they should also cover all the ways in which living systems can mediate changing pollution (nutrient) loads.
-To clarify the situation the Group definition has been modified to read: Reduction of nutrient loads and mediation of wastes or toxic substances of anthropogenic origin by living processes. - 3.45.
-Guidance is needed, however, on how the V5.2 classes dealing with wastes (2.1.1.1 and 2.1.1.2) differ from those under the Water conditions Group, namely regulation of the chemical condition of freshwaters by living processes (2.3.5.1), and regulation of the chemical condition of salt waters by living processes (2.3.5.2). - 3.46.
-These classes cover those situations where anthropogenic waste and pollution input is minimal, and a more natural regime maintains the quality of water bodies concerned and where this contributes to human well-being.
-Such processes might, for example, maintain water quality for drinking and recreational purposes.
-Although many of the same biophysical processes underpinning 2.1.1.1 and 2.1.1.2 may be involved making it potentially difficult for users to determine which set of classes should be used, we suggest that services in the water conditions Group are best measured in terms of water quality parameters and their changes, whereas for the waste processing classes, the measurement basis would be activities or abundance of specific organisms or the volumes of nutrient or pollutant removed.
-An additional requirement would be that in the context of 2.1.1.1 and 2.1.1.2 a specific pollution load and its damage threshold is identified, and a reduction in the load due to ecosystem structures and processes can be detected.
-See for example, the discussion by Watson et al. (2016).
+- the condition of water bodies, namely: Regulation of the chemical condition of freshwaters by living processes (2.3.5.1) Regulation of the chemical condition of salt waters by living processes (2.3.5.2). - 3.51.
+The intention with these classes is that they should also cover all the ways in which living systems can mediate nutrient loads, waste or pollution.
+To clarify the situation the Group for mediation of wastes was modified to read: Reduction of nutrient loads and mediation of wastes or toxic substances of anthropogenic origin by living processes.
+Of the class definitions relating to the Group on condition of water bodies, none include explicit reference to macro-nutrients. - 3.52.
+As Czúcz et al. (2018) have shown, assessments often struggle with differentiating the CICES classes dealing with wastes, from those under the Group on condition of water bodies.
+This partly arises because many of the same biophysical processes underpinning 2.1.1.1 and 2.1.1.2 may be involved in the Group on condition of water bodies, making it potentially difficult for users to determine which set of classes should be used.
+We therefore suggest that services in the Group on condition of water bodies specifically cover aquatic macronutrients (e.g., carbon, nitrogen or phosphorus).
+All other wastes and pollutants would be covered by 2.1.1.1 and 2.1.1.2.
+In both cases, however, a specific nutrient load and its damage threshold can be identified, and a reduction in the load due to ecosystem structures and processes can be detected.
+See for example the discussion by Watson et al. (2016) of macronutrients in the marine environment.

-3.47.
-The SEEA EA reference list makes a distinction between solid wastes (SEEA Subtype 2.8) and liquid wastes (2.9 and 2.10).
-The distinction seems problematic operationally since nutrients and pollutants may change their state as they pass through an ecosystem.
-However, we suggest that services in the water conditions Group are best measured in terms of water quality parameters and their changes and can be assigned to SEEA subtype 2.9 or 2.10 as appropriate, whereas for the waste processing classes (2.1.1.1 & 2.1.1.2) the measurement basis would be activities or abundance of specific organisms or the volumes of nutrient or pollutant removed in situations other than waterbodies, and the service assigned to SEEA Subtype 2.8 (irrespective of whether the nutrient or pollutant were in a solid, liquid or gaseous form).
+3.53.
+The SEEA EA reference list makes a distinction between solid wastes (SEEA EA Subtype 2.8) and liquid wastes (2.9 and 2.10).
+The distinction seems problematic operationally, since nutrients and pollutants may change their state as they pass through an ecosystem.
+In that context, we suggest that services in the Group on condition of water bodies are best measured in terms of water quality parameters for macronutrients and their changes and can be assigned to SEEA EA subtype 2.9 or 2.10 as appropriate For the waste processing classes (2.1.1.1 & 2.1.1.2), however, the measurement basis would be activities or abundance of specific organisms or the volumes of nutrient or pollutant removed, and the service assigned to SEEA EA Subtype 2.8 (irrespective of whether the nutrient or pollutant were in a solid, liquid or gaseous form).